-Significant efforts have been applied toward drug delivery systems, in which drugs are delivered to the target tissue or cells.
-Efficient drug capture systems based on CNT substrates require polyethylene glycol (PEG) coatings, that is, PEGylation, to enable the incorporation of water-insoluble or -soluble drugs for controlled release into an aqueous medium via nanoscale extraction and to improve neural regeneration [23–25].
-The PEGylation of CNTs improves the solubility of the hydrophobic nanotubes by increasing the dispersibility as well as increases the hydrodynamic size and decreases immunogenicity, thereby reducing cytotoxicity [18, 26].
-This work describes an efficient system for loading and releasing the drug, bisperoxovanadium (bpV), which acts as a potent PTPase inhibitor of phosphatase and tensin homolog deleted from chromosome 10 (PTEN) as well as an enhancer of neurite growth [27–29].
+Significant efforts have been made to develop drug delivery systems that allow drugs to be delivered to the target tissue or cells.
+Efficient drug capture systems based on CNT substrates require polyethylene glycol (PEG) coatings, that is, PEGylation, to allow for the incorporation of both water-insoluble and water-soluble drugs for controlled release into an aqueous medium via nanoscale extraction to improve neural regeneration [23–25].
+The PEGylation of CNTs, which are hydrophobic, improves their dispersibility and increases their hydrodynamic size, and decreases their immunogenicity, thereby reducing their cytotoxicity [18, 26].
+This work describes an efficient system for loading and releasing the drug bisperoxovanadium (bpV), which acts as a potent inhibitor of the protein tyrosine phosphatase (PTPase) activity of phosphatase and tensin homolog deleted on chromosome 10 (PTEN) as well as an enhancer of neurite outgrowth [27–29].

-The present study explores the use of biofunctionalized CNT substrates in enhancing neuronal cell outgrowth.
-Five stages of CNT substrates were addressed: i) the commercial culture plate (CP) and pristine CNTs, ii) functionalized CNTs with carboxylation and covalent crosslinking onto surface of CP (CP-CNT-COOH), iii) PEGylation of CNTs (CP-CNT-PEG-NH2), iv) biofunctionalized CNT by loading and releasing the drugs on the PEGylated CNT substrate (CP-CNT-PEG + drug) for a smart drug delivery system (DDS) and v) various neural outgrowth analysis affected by CNTs for nerve tissue regeneration and biomedical applications (Fig. 1).
-We screened cell viability, various analysis of neuronal outgrowth, drug-stimulated differentiation, and the underlying pathways activated in the cells cultured on each biofunctionalized CNT substrate.
-The neuronal outgrowth from the neuronal cells was promoted by the electrical conductivity of the CNT substrates under the effective release of drugs.
+This study explores the use of biofunctionalized CNT substrates in enhancing neuronal cell outgrowth.
+Four types of CNT substrates were evaluated: i) a commercial culture plate (CP) and pristine CNTs, ii) a CP with functionalized CNTs subjected to carboxylation and covalent crosslinking onto the CP surface (CP-CNT-COOH), iii) CNTs subjected to PEGylation (CP-CNT-PEG-NH2), and iv) CNTs biofunctionalized on a PEGylated CNT substrate (CP-CNT-PEG + drug) for a smart drug delivery system (DDS).
+Various analyses of the neuronal outgrowth were then performed to assess the potential of these biofunctionalized CNT substrates for nerve tissue regeneration and biomedical applications (Fig. 1).
+For each substrate, we assessed cell viability and analyzed neuronal outgrowth, drug-stimulated differentiation, and the underlying pathways activated in the cultured cells.
+Neuronal outgrowth was promoted by the electrical conductivity of the CNT substrates and the controlled release of the drug.